 - The maximum age the devices can be

 - How much the excess is

-- Whether the standard cover is enough or you need any add ons
+- Whether the standard cover is enough or do you need add ons

 - The total cost (including any add ons) for the year or per month

-- Whether there’s enough worldwide cover for your travelling plans
+- Whether there’s enough worldwide cover for your travel plans

 How to get cheaper gadget insurance